suitcss/suit/doc/components.md

 ### Adapting to ancestral context

-**Most components should not set their own width, margin, and positioning.**
+**Most components should not set their own width, margin, and positioning.** By authoring a component to be full-width or inline, it can better adapt to the dimensions of an ancestral context.
-Write components that can adapt to the dimensions of their ancestral context, unless there is a good reason to prevent them from doing so.

 ```css
 .Button {